 The Abilities Your Baby Is Born With

 Babies arrive in the world hard-wired with a wide range of reflexes (often called primitive or infantile reflexes).
-Some of these equip your baby wonderfully for the belly-down position.
+Several of the newborn reflexes equip your baby wonderfully for the belly-down position.

 One of the most jaw-droppingly amazing demonstrations of the beauty and value of primitive reflexes is the "breast crawl."
 When placed on their tummies on mommies belly or chest immediately after birth, newborns can reflexively make crawling motions with their arms and legs to make their way to the breast.
 They can turn their head toward the breast, briefly lift their heads to see, find the nipple with their limited eyesight and reflexively root and suck to initiate nursing.

 See newborn reflexes in action in this video below (which obviously shows breasts, thankfully not mine):

 In light of this set of reflexes and how well healthy, full-term newborns are able to use them, it becomes easier to see that Tummy Time is a natural position that even a brand new baby (nerdy term: neonate) is equipped for.

 It can be tempting to try to put ourselves in our baby’s shoes (or in her itty bitty, impossibly soft booties), but this isn’t helpful for understanding how our baby experiences the world around her.
 Sure, if I laid you face down on the floor and limited your ability to lift your head up, you’d probably be really angry and frustrated.
 This is an argument against Tummy Time that I've heard from several sources especially in the RIE approach, but here are some important things to remember: